 “I was completely thrown by it.
 I basically froze,” recalls Gibson, the founder and owner of Someone Sent You A Greeting.
 “I was silent for longer than I care to remember and ended up just saying the first tree that came into my head — elm.
-I didn't elaborate any further and just lapsed into more silence and I think the interviewer realized there wasn't much point following up as he moved on after that.”
+I didn't elaborate any further and just lapsed into more silence and I think the interviewer realised there wasn't much point following up as he moved on after that.”
 This happened about 20 years ago, and Gibson says that she still looks back at that moment and cringes.

-Privately, however, Gibson has always considered this type of question basically useless.
+Privately, however, Gibson has always considered this type of interview question basically useless.
 “You don't learn anything really insightful about the person you're interviewing and they seem more like a 'gotcha!' moment or attempt to trip people up rather than be of any real value,” she says.

-Amra Beganovich says she was asked brain teaser questions “about a dozen-plus times” between 2006 and 2008, while interviewing for consulting positions as an economist for companies like IMR and Worldbank.
+Amra Beganovich says she was asked brainteaser questions “about a dozen-plus times” between 2006 and 2008, while interviewing for consulting positions as an economist for companies like IMR and Worldbank.
 Once, she was asked how she could place three balls into two boxes so that there were an equal number in each box.
 Her answer was to cut open one side of each box and combine them so they overlapped, then place one ball in each box and one in the overlapping portion.
 This was deemed correct, but she, too, came away with a distaste for the questions. “[They don’t] test critical thinking or creativity.
-People who performed best on these were mentored by others on how to answer brain-teaser questions as they often repeated in various interviews.
+People who performed best on these were mentored by others on how to answer brainteaser questions as they often repeated in various interviews.
 Basically, it puts those without a mentor at a disadvantage,” says Beganovich, who’s now the CEO of a digital marketing agency, Amra & Elma.

-This post didn’t appear to quiet the rumors much, if at all, though.
+This post didn’t appear to quiet the rumours much, if at all, though.
 In a 2013 interview with The New York Times, Laszlo Bock, who spent 10 years as senior vice president of people operations at Google before leaving the company in December 2016, brought up the questions again — although he didn’t explicitly address whether or not they’d ever been used at Google.
 He simply said that studies the company had conducted showed “that brain teasers are a complete waste of time… They don’t predict anything.
 They serve primarily to make the interviewer feel smart.”

 Eric Cole, the founder of InterviewIQ, agrees.
 “As a hiring manager for over 35 years, and now as a career coach and interview coach, I have heard and even asked some pretty bad questions,” admits Cole.
 “Unfortunately, most interviewers who ask those impossible ‘brain teaser’ questions are really more interested in flexing their ego and showing off.”